Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 ### Lack Of Resources

-One of the most prevalent causes of deployment failures when using Rancher for Desktop is insufficient memory or CPU resources.
+One of the most prevalent causes of deployment failures is insufficient memory or CPU resources.
 It is imperative to ensure that an adequate amount of resources is allocated to prevent deployment failures.

 To save the deployment of two more pods you can also try disabling the Sync Service, to do that provide the additional `--set` option below with your helm install command: